Since 1998 Maya Pedal is an NGO makes a variety of pedal powered machines, bicimaquinas, from used, donated bicycles.

 Volunteers are also responsible for keeping the premises clean and comfortable.
 Painting, decorating and improving volunteer accommodation.
 Accommodation is modest.

 We also have a wish list and we gratefully accept cash or gift donations.
-If you can bring quality bikes tools, safety equipment, or items related items, please get in touch with us to determine our current needs.
+If you can bring quality bikes tools, safety equipment please get in touch with us to determine our current needs.

 HOW TO GET TO MAYA PEDAL ?:

 To get to Maya Pedal from Guatemala City , take the bus in the "Trebol" that says GUATE-Itzapa.
 The fare is Q8.00 (direct), and the bus schedule is from 6am to 7pm.
 If you arrive later (8pm at the latest), you can take the bus to Chimaltenango that will cost Q7.00, and there taking a micro-bus costs Q5.00 Itzapa you.
 Chimaltenango is located in a valley about 1 hour from Guatemala City and 45 minutes from Antigua.
 If you come from Antigua , you can take a direct bus to Itzapa (Q5.00).
-Their hours are from 6am to 6pm and runs every hour.
-If there is no bus or you want to go fast, you can take a bus to Chimaltenango and get off in the chambers, and then take the bus or micro-bus to Itzapa.
-Its price rises to Q8.00.
+The hours are from 6am to 6pm and runs every hour.
+If there is no bus or you want to go quickly you can take a bus to Chimaltenango and get off in the chambers, and then take the bus or micro-bus to Itzapa for about 8Q.

 SAN ANDRES DE Itzapa is located at 1800 meters above sea level, next to a diverse agricultural plane.
 The town is known for being the land of friendship and chileguaque, some visit for Maximón.